eloritzkovitz/atlaset/docs/atlas/map-settings.md

 | Selected country    | 2             | Shown when selecting a country                      |
 | Upcoming new visit  | 3             | Controls the color of `upcoming new visits`         |
 | Highlighted country | 4             | Shown when highlighting a country                   |

+#### **Atlas**

+The `atlas` palette affects the appearance of the atlas map when in `Atlas Mode`.
+Coloring is based on the **four color theorem**, where no more than four colors are required to color all countries on the map while no country will have an adjacent country of the same color.
+The coloring logic also takes proximity into account (for cases such as island neighbors).

 #### **Timeline Mode**